iron-auth/iron-auth/libs/iron-auth/README.md

 - `config`: An object containing the configuration options for Iron Auth.
 - `req`: The request object from your API route.
 This is used to get the request method, path, and headers.
 - `res`: The response object from your API route.
 This is used to set the `Set-Cookie` header.
-On the Edge runtime, you can pass `undefined` instead.
+This parameter is not present on the Edge runtime handler.
 - `env`: An object containing the environment variables for your application.
 This is used to get the `IRON_AUTH_IRON_PASSWORD`, `IRON_AUTH_ENCRYPTION_SECRET`, and `IRON_AUTH_CSRF_SECRET` environment variables.
 If they are not set, it falls back to the config to check for them.

 ### Node.js